hashicorp/nomad/website/source/guides/load-balancing/nginx.html.md

 ==> Evaluation "ea1e8528" finished with status "complete"
 ```

-### Step 3: Create a Job for Nginx
+### Step 3: Create a Job for NGINX

-Create a job for Nginx and name it `nginx.nomad`.
+Create a job for NGINX and name it `nginx.nomad`.
 This will be our load balancer
 that will balance requests to the deployed instances of our web application.

 ```hcl